PixelsCamp/docs/N00BS.md

 Be mindful of the bean bags (if there are any).
 As tempting as it is to make a sleeping fort with them, others would like them too.

-Sleeping with the same pair of pants you’ll use the next day may not be the most comfortable thing to do.
-But maybe you don’t want to bring your pink Hello Kitty pajamas either.
-Or a robe.
-We had a guy in a robe once (we have proof).
+Sleeping with the same pair of pants you’ll use the next day may not be the best thing to do, so bring some extra comfortable clothes and and maybe slippers to use during night time.

-Solution: Get a shirt that you’ll use exclusively during night time and comfortable gym pants.

-You’ll be able to work in that gear until you fall asleep and move around comfortably without looking like you’re in a slumber party.

 ## Hygiene

 ![](https://github.com/PixelsCamp/docs/blob/master/img/hygiene.png?raw=true)

-There are no showers at the venue apparently we will now have them, the organization is working on how access will be provided.
+If there are showers at the venue, the organization will inform on how to access them.

 If you plan to have a shower, bring your own towel.
 However we (the community) are skeptic about hot water for everyone so, adjust your expectations.